Poundland Foundation

 • Olivia McLoughlin

-Barry Williams, CEO of Poundland, stated at the Foundation's launch: “Poundland has got a strong tradition of supporting good causes, nationally and locally, and I want to thank all our colleagues and customers for all their fundraising efforts.
+Barry Williams, Managing Director of Poundland, stated at the Foundation's launch: “Poundland has got a strong tradition of supporting good causes, nationally and locally, and I want to thank all our colleagues and customers for all their fundraising efforts.
 The launch of the Poundland Foundation is a significant step for us and shows our commitment to helping our communities up and down the country.”

 How to Apply